"The day you were born"

 "She was surprised when I told her you were my first baby even though she shouldn’t have been.
 I was nineteen.
 She should have been surprised I wasn’t in school."

 Short story.
 The Unpublished City Anthology.
 Curated by Dionne Brand.
-Toronto: Biblioasis, June 2017.
+Toronto: Bookhug, June 2017.
+Short-listed for the Toronto Book Awards 2018.

 This little piece of flash fiction published in an anthology alongside seventeen incredible emerging writers & curated by the renowned Dionne Brand is an excerpt drawn from the novel I've been working on (for what feels like) forever.